-This type of car makes only sense if you are one an extremely tight budget.
+This type of car makes only sense if you are on an extremely tight budget.
 It will be cheap to acquire and to drive.
 However, you won’t be able to fully experience a road trip in Australia.
-No space and no “all road” ability make this one the choice we don’t recommend.
+No space and no “all-road” ability make this one the choice we don’t recommend.
 Like always it depends on what you plan to do and you could still camp with your own tent.

 Once you make up your mind what type of car is the right one for you the real fun begins.
 Read on and find out what the process could look like.

 THE STEPS YOU WILL NEED TO TAKE BEFORE YOU CAN START TRAVELING!